ltguillaume/librewolf-winupdater/README.md

 - You can remove the scheduled task by right-clicking on `ScheduledTask-Remove.ps1` and choosing `Run with PowerShell`.

 ## Remarks
-- The updater needs to be able to write to `LibreWolf-WinUpdater.ini` in its own folder, so make sure it's got permission to do so.
+- The updater needs to be able to write to `LibreWolf-WinUpdater.ini` in its own folder, so make sure it has permission to do so.
-- The ini-file contains the last result of checking for updates and the last update action.
+- The ini-file contains a `[Log]` section that shows the last update check result and the last update action.

 ## Credits
 * Original icon by the [LibreWolf Community](https://gitlab.com/librewolf-community/branding/-/tree/master/icon)